top of page

 I had done the Kanchenjunga trek just before starting the Langtang trek and had used Enjoy Nepal Treks to organise the trek.
 I retained the same porter/guide for the Langtang trek and the cost was $25 a day.

-I could have done the trek by myself but some of the day hikes were safer done with a guide.
+I could have done the Langtang trek by myself but some of the day hikes were safer done with a guide.
 Also I continued on to Gosainkunda and wouldn't have wanted to go up Surya Peak (5,150 metres) by myself.
 The terrain was very rough and there were no other people there.

 4.2 Permits for the Langtang Trek